 - Don’t watch TV, play video games, or use your laptop, phone, or eBook, because the blue light from the screen can make it difficult to fall asleep.

-- Have a pre-sleep routine, such as taking a warm bath, reading, or meditating just before going to bed.
+- Create your own pre-sleep routing, by doing things such as taking a warm bath, reading, or meditating just before going to bed.

 Going to sleep: